Main Content

 Additional Considerations for Transgender Travelers

-Both of the following resources are specific to the US and may not apply abroad, where procedures may vary and/or be inconsistent; however, they prepare you for departure from a US airport.
-The Transportation Security Administration (TSA) provides guidance for transgender passengers.
-And the National Center for Transgender Equality provides information on airport security and TSA procedures.
+Both of the following resources are specific to the US and may not apply abroad, where procedures may vary and/or be inconsistent; but, they prepare you for departure from a US airport.

 Harvard Resources and Support Organizations

-Our International Safety & Security team is available for one-on-one pre-travel consultations.
+Our International Safety & Security team is available for group and individual pre-travel consultations.

-It may also be helpful to speak with others who have experience in the region that you’re planning to visit or who may be planning similar travel.
+And it may be helpful to speak with others who have experience in the region that you’re planning to visit or who may be planning similar travel.
 There are numerous peer and ally organizations across the University.

 LGBTSA is a student organization for LGBT students, partners, and straight allies to increase awareness and understanding of LGBT issues at HBS and in the business community.